 Both the petitions were filed on the same ground with the request to the high court to declare the impugned appointment of Engineer Shaukatullah by the President of Pakistan as unconstitutional and against the law.

-The petitioners questioned whether a person could be appointed governor of a province when he was neither its resident nor a
+The petitioners questioned whether a person could be appointed governor of a province when he was neither its resident nor a registered voter there.

 They stated that Engineer Shaukatullah was appointed governor of Khyber Pakhtunkhwa, replacing Barrister Masood Kausar under Article 101 of the Constitution.